Soil Health Toolkit - FIC

 2. Plant roots and biopores are another feature of healthy soils.
 Roots influence the soil immediately adjacent to them through exudates, growing and leaving soil organic matter as they die.
 Root systems and root channels can help address aggregate instability, soil organism habitat loss or degradation, and soil organic matter depletion.
 To assess this indicator of soil health in the field, look for evidence of dark root channels or biopores left by previous plants or earthworms.

-Learn about a Laboratory Soil Health Assessment
+Learn about Laboratory Soil Health Assessment

-Lab tests will look for different indicators of soil health than in a field assessment.
+Lab tests will look for different indicators of soil health than a field assessment.
 These indicators are standardized and have been chosen for their agronomic relevance.
 A laboratory test for soil health may evaluate these indicators:

 2. Soil organic matter cycling is an indicator of soil organic carbon.
 This assists with carbon cycling and sequestration.